GitGudShu/BD70-TournamentManager/README.md

 ### Client (Quasar Vuejs)

-The client-side is now a Quasar project.
+The client-side is a Quasar project.
 Follow these steps to set it up:

 1. Navigate to the `client` directory: